60s & 70s A-Z Punk & New Wave A-Z Compilations Record Labels

 Bio:

-The original rhythm guitarist was Kit Carson who left during a residency in Blackpool in 1964.
-He was eventually replaced by Rod Demick in late 1965, who sang most of the R & B numbers, while Rossi was more of a crooner and did the more sophisticated material.
+Demick sang most of the R & B numbers, while Rossi was more of a crooner and did the more sophisticated material.
 The band built up a very strong following in the North of England and went on to record several wild beat singles.

-Brian Rossi left after the second and was replaced by Eric Wrickson (AKA Eric Wrixon, ex Them, The People) who appears on the last single "Kicks".
-He later joined The Trixons.
-Brian Rossi rejoined the band for a final tour in 1967.
+Brian Rossi left after the second single and was replaced by Eric Wrickson (AKA Eric Wrixon, ex Them, The People, later in The Trixons).
+Wrickson appears on the last single "Kicks", which stiffed.
+Brian Rossi rejoined the band for a final tour in 1967 after which the band split.
+Demick & Armstrong then worked together as a duo.

-All Wheels singles tracks are compiled on the Belfast Beat Maritime Blues CD along with five previously unreleased reccordings, making 12 tracks / 32 minutes in all, making this CD an essential purchase.
+All Wheels singles tracks are compiled on the Belfast Beat Maritime Blues CD [1997] along with five previously unreleased reccordings, making 12 tracks / 32 minutes in all, the complete Wheels discography as we know it.
+Finally, in 2012, Big Beat brought out the same material on vinyl on the "Road Block" album.
+Either is an essential purchase.

 Discography: